eurekaclinical/eurekaclinical-webapp-archetype/README.md

 `eurekaclinical` for services that are specific to a deployment at Emory University.

-2) After confirming that you want to go ahead and create the new service project, maven will create a folder with the new project in the current directory, which in this example would be `eurekaclinical-microservicename-webapp`.
+2) After confirming that you want to go ahead and create the new webapp project, maven will create a folder with the new project in the current directory, which in this example would be `eurekaclinical-microservicename-webapp`.
 It also will create a starter set of